pdeans/miva-api/readme.md

 $ composer require pdeans/miva-api
 ```

-## Configuring the Api Manager
+## Configuring the Api Client

-Utilizing the library to interact with the Api is accomplished via the `Manager` class.
-The `Manager` class accepts an array containing Api and HTTP client (cURL) configuration options in key/value format.
+Utilizing the library to interact with the Api is accomplished via the `Client` class.
+The `Client` class accepts an array containing Api and HTTP client (cURL) configuration options in key/value format.

-### Manager Configuration Options
+### Client Configuration Options

 Key | Required | Type | Description
 ----|:--------:|:----:|------------